29 Awesome Things to Do in Sedona Besides Hiking 2024

 L’Auberge de Sedona, South Sedona

-Set atop a lush hillside beside a rambling creek, you will experience supreme luxury.
-With luxurious rooms, a spa, and great service, it is no surprise that they are ranked #1 in the Southwest.
-Plus, you’re just minutes from shopping, dining, and plenty of outdoor activities.
+Set atop a hillside by a creek, this place offers top-notch luxury.
+With luxurious rooms, a spa, and excellent service, it’s no wonder they’re ranked #1 in the Southwest.
+Plus, you’re just minutes from shopping, dining, and many outdoor activities.

 Sky Ranch Lodge, West Sedona

 Atop Airport Mesa, you’ll enjoy a genuine sky oasis with Sedona’s most breathtaking views, as recognized by Forbes Magazine.
 It is the only hotel globally certified as a botanical garden.
-Rightly called a sky oasis, the charm of the accommodations seamlessly melds historic charm with modern comfort.
+Rightly called a sky oasis, the charm of this lodge melds historic charm with modern comfort.

 Mid Range